CTFEDs/typography-workshop-2016/decks/best-practice.md

 ^
 To make matters worse, developers have limited control in deciding how these rules will affect their application.
 ^
-In some versions of iOS Safari, users could see a blank page up to thirty seconds, depending on the speed of their internet connection and the size of the site’s custom fonts.
+In some versions of iOS Safari, users could see a blank page up to thirty seconds, depending on the speed of their internet connection and the size of the site's custom fonts.

 ---